mlr-org/mlr/README.md

 Bischl, Bernd, Tobias Kühn, and Gero Szepannek.
 "On Class Imbalance Correction for Classification Algorithms in Credit Scoring."
 In Operations Research Proceedings 2014, pp. 37-43.
 Springer International Publishing, 2016.

+A list of publications that cite mlr can be found [here](https://help.github.com/articles/adding-links-to-wikis/).

 Introduction
 ============